jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

   - /about.html
 ---

-I work in probability theory and am expanding into AI.
+I'm expanding into AI.
+I previously worked in probability theory.

 Education
 ======